mgrist/acm-roster/README.md

 ## How it works
-1. The script begins by supplying your login credentials to a form, and the form is sent in a post request using x-www-form-urlencoding to the ACM host url.
+1. The script begins by supplying your login credentials to a x-www-form-urlencoded, and the form is sent in a post request to the ACM host url.
 This will log you into the ACM admin panel.

 2. Upon successfully logging into the admin panel, a CFID and CFTOKEN are given in the response of the post request, which are required for the roster retrieval API.